FrogginPad/froggy/docs/setup.md

     }
     ```

-6. Go to `.env.example` and change all the values
+6. Go to `.env.example` and change all the values and rename to `.env`

     ```js
     TOKEN= // Bot token